A wedding took place in the White House, JUNE 2, 1886.

 Above all, I know there is a Supreme Being who rules the affairs of men and whose goodness and mercy have always followed the American people, and I know He will not turn from us now if we humbly and reverently seek His powerful aid."

-The first Democrat elected President after the Civil War, Grover Cleveland sent in the army to stop union strikers during the Pullman Railroad Strike of 1894.
+He fought political corruption and sent in the army to put down striking union members during the Pullman Railroad Strike of 1894.